FX4BIZ/FX4BIZ-REST/services/externalbankaccountService.md

 Method: GET
 URL: /externalBankAccounts/
 ```
-With the FX4BIZ API, you can list all the external bank accounts hold by the person or compagny of a certain user.
+With the FX4BIZ API, you can list all the external bank accounts hold by the person or company of a certain user.
 The user is not to be passed as a parameter since it's the one you use to authenticate that will be used.

 **Parameters:**